Acbuy Spreadsheet campaign banner: Daily Check-in Phase 3, one last shot at $2000

 A spreadsheet row is only useful if it leads to a real, current listing.
 Open the source page or paste it into the agent interface.
 Confirm that the item title, photos, price, options, and seller page still make sense.
 If a spreadsheet says USD pricing but the marketplace page shows local currency, rely on current conversion and agent pricing.

 Check whether the item has variations.
 One URL can contain many sizes, colors, batches, or versions.
 The title in the spreadsheet may describe only one variation.
 If you do not select the exact option correctly, the seller may ship something different from what you expected.
+When the agent sends a confirmation request for a color change, risk note, underpayment, or domestic shipping fee, treat that message as a required review step rather than a formality.

 Seller and batch checklist